sftcd/openssl/esnistuff/api.md

 When this works, the server will decrypt any ESNI seen in ClientHellos and subsequently treat those as if they had been send in cleartext SNI.

+> Todo: TODO: on the server side we likely do need to support multiple keys if those are in the ESNIKeys structure, but this code doesn't do that yet.
+Probably as well to wait and see how the DNS RR structure changes before attempting that, as it might get tricky.

-> Todo: : TODO: consider what to do if this is called more than once.
-We may want a server to support that if there is >1 hidden service.
+TODO: consider what to do if this is called more than once.
+We may want a server to support that if there is >1 hidden service private key.

 #### Parameters
 * `s` is the SSL server context